- 16 Jan 2026

 Click Add Action, then scroll down and select Send Email.

-Add your email details for sending feedback to users, using interpolation variables.
+Add your email details for sending feedback to users, using supported interpolation variables.
 For example:

 Click the Template dropdown and select Custom Freeform Email with Markdown rendered into HTML.

-Add a custom message using interpolation variables.
-For example:
+Add a custom message using supported interpolation variables.

-And you’re done!
-Once Red Canary collects a user-reported email, you can view all reports directly in your Red Canary portal.
-These reports provide full visibility into the email's contents and metadata, both before and after Red Canary completes its assessment, allowing you to monitor emails that are still pending an assessment decision.
+View all reports directly in your Red Canary portal.
+These reports provide full visibility into the email's contents and metadata, both before and after Red Canary completes its Assessment, allowing you to monitor emails that are still pending an Assessment decision.

-To learn more about report data and functionalities, see Navigating Phishing Reports in Red Canary.
+To learn more about navigating a reported email, see Navigating Phishing Reports in Red Canary.